QubesOS/qubes-doc/basics_dev/code-signing.md

    git push origin branch-name
    ```
    This triggers the check if the commit is signed in the pull request.
-   Then, the tag is already existent and the [signature-checker] can find it.
+5. Then, the tag is already existent and the [signature-checker] can find it.
+   You can see a message like this:
+   > policy/qubesos/code-signing — Signed with 9BBAB2DEB1488C99

 ### Error Handling